halfinjest/refer/README.md

 ## About

-Refer provides, namely for web administrators, a form of directory navigation for a web site; this can be made public on a web site for use by anyone to navigate its directory system.
+Refer provides, namely for web administrators, a form of directory navigation for a web site; this can be made public on a web site for use by anyone to navigate the desired directory system.

 ## Usage